-In Brittany buckwheat crepes are EVERYWHERE.
+In Brittany 100% buckwheat crepes are EVERYWHERE.
 They’re found in restaurants, at street vendors and in every supermarket chain.
-As a gluten-free person traveling in France, buckwheat crepes became one of my go-to food items.
+As a gluten-free person traveling in France, buckwheat crepes became one of my go-to foods.

-Buckwheat crepes are traditionally gluten free, fermented and delicious!
-Here’s a recipe that brings the flavours of Brittany into your kitchen.
+Buckwheat crepes are traditionally gluten free, sourdough fermented and delicious!
+Here’s a recipe that brings the flavours of Brittany into your kitchen with a simple to make homemade crepe recipe.

 - Prep Time: 10 minutes